osmosis-labs/osmosis/x/protorev/protorev.md

 Execute trade takes the route and optimal input amount as params, mints the optimal amount of input coin, executes the swaps via `poolmanagerKeeper`’s `MultiHopSwapExactAmountIn`, and then burns the amount of coins originally minted, storing the profits in it’s own module account.

 This will also update various trading statistics in the module’s store.
-It will update the total number of trades the module has executed, total profits captured, profits made on this specific route, share of profits the developer account can withdraw, and mor.
+It will update the total number of trades the module has executed, total profits captured, profits made on this specific route, share of profits the developer account can withdraw, and more.

 ## Execution Guardrails